drishtikedia/task/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Dependencies required -
-bulma => for materials ui
+bulma => for materials ui,
-react-router-dom => for navigation google-maps-react => for handling google maps api calls node-sass => for styling further
+react-router-dom => for navigation, google-maps-react => for handling google maps api calls, node-sass => for styling further